You are here

 What is the Online Writing Commons?

 The Online Writing Commons is designed to provide RIT Online Learning students with resources and written feedback to improve their writing.
+Only students enrolled in online courses at RIT are elligible.

 What kind of feedback will I get in the Online Writing Commons?